-• All those handling certified eel are using batch-coding to label the product and do so correctlyReports of transgressions are handled promptly and fairly Increasing proportion of fishermen and buyers use a tele-declaration system Exceptions Clients who hold a recognised Chain of Custody standard (e.g. MSC, ASC), shall be deemed to meet this criterion.
-1.4: Traceab nility - Record keeping and documentation Responsible indicators The organisation operates a system that allows the tracking and tracing of all batches of eels from purchase to sale and including any steps in between.
-This includes the ability to track each batch delivered to a buyer to be connected back to a water, a time period) and specific fisherman/vessel, If a fisher or buyer, a tele-declaration system is used to report catches and trade, Batches of traded eels have the correct legal documentation for the country, e.g. veterinary certificate, Traces, etc. If sourced from France, it is clear whether the eels are from the consumption or restocking market and they are being sold for the correct purpose, On eel farms: Glass eels purchased for eel farming for consumption have only come from the glass eel consumption quota, Certified and non-certified batches of eels of any life stage are kept in separate and clearly labelled tanks, Such segregation is maintained from point of collection through holding to sale and onward transport; The organisation correctly uses batch-coding for labelling certified product, which can be on the packaging for the product, or included in the documentation (e.g. invoice) with the assignment, All product to be sold as certified by an organisation is accompanied by an invoice which meets the following criteria: Includes a nappropriate batch code, Includes a nappropriate batch code, Includes a nappropriate batch code, Includes a negropriate batch code, Includes a not operates a system that also allows for the co Component t 2 - Glass eel fishing - Issues Size of market
+Increasing traceability through the supply chain leading to a reduction in illegal trade Rationale Traceability, auditable good record keeping, trust and honesty are core to the standard working.
+A minority are likely to abuse the system, but, through audits and reporting, they will be excluded.
+Targets & Measures Auditors report a high confidence (90%+) in the quality of records of a high proportion (90%+) of those assessed All those handling certified eel are using batch-coding to label the product and do so correctly Reports of transgressions are handled promptly and fairly Increasing proportion of fishermen and buyers use a tele-declaration system 1.4: Traceab ility - Record keeping and documentation Responsible indicators The organisation operates a system that allows the tracking and tracing of all batches of eels from purchase to sale and including any steps in between.
+This includes the ability to track each batch delivered to a buyer to be connected back to a water, a time period) and specific fisherman/vessel, If a fisher or buyer, a tele-declaration system is used to report catches and trade, Batches of traded eels have the correct legal documentation for the country, e.g. veterinary certificate, Traces, etc. If sourced from France, it is clear whether the eels are from the consumption or restocking market and they are being sold for the correct purpose, On eel farms: Glass eels purchased for eel farming for consumption have only come from the glass eel consumption quota, Certified and non-certified batches of eels of any life stage are kept in separate and clearly labelled tanks, Such segregation is maintained from point of collection through holding to sale and onward transport; The organisation correctly uses batch-coding for labelling certified product, which can be on the packaging for the product, or included in the documentation (e.g. invoice) with the assignment, All product to be sold as certified by an organisation is accompanied by an invoice which meets the following criteria: Includes a nepropriate batch code, Includes a record of the quantity (no. &amp; weight) of product and to whom it was sold, The organisation operates a system that also allows for the completion of a batch reconciliation of eel product by weight over a given period, The organisation maintains records for a minimum of five years.
+Aspiring • If a fisher or buyer, a tele-declaration system is not used to report catches and trade, indicators Records are maintained for a minimum of three years